Teaching Artist Roster

 2. The Commission staff reviews each application for completeness and eligibility.
 Incomplete or ineligible applications will not be reviewed, will be returned to the applicant with an explanation, and will not be funded.

 4. The Advisory Panel meets with two members of the Commission staff.
-Commissioners attend Advisory Panel screening sessions as silent observers.
+Commissioners may attend Advisory Panel Screening Sessions as silent observers.
 The Advisory Panel makes its recommendations after group discussion.

 5. The Commission Board then reviews the recommendations of the Advisory Panel and staff and takes final action on the applications.

-6. Applicants are notified of Commission action by email following vote at the Commission Board meeting and pending enactment of the fiscal year budget per the General Assembly.
+6. Applicants are notified of Commission action by email following vote at the next Commission Board meeting following the Advisory Panel Screening Session.

 If awarded inclusion on the VCA’s Teaching Artist Roster, applicants must agree to a national background check to ensure their capacity to work with school-aged students, the elderly, or individuals with disabilities.
 Questions regarding background checks may be directed to the Commission’s staff.